Mondsee and Irrsee: Our natural jewels

 Since many years, lake Mondsee is also an official European nature reserve.

 The people who live on the shores of the lakes are more aware than ever of the natural resources for which they are responsible.
-This attitude enabled true natural jewels and intact habitats for flora and fauna.
+This attitude enabled a protection of true natural jewels and intact habitats for flora and fauna.

 Many animals and plants, but also habitats, such as orchards, are endangered in their existence.